 In the E 43rd St / Ave D neighborhood, 30.7% of people ride the train to work each day.
 This is a very high percentage compared to most places.
 In fact, NeighborhoodScout's analysis reveals that this is a higher level of train ridership than in 98.3% of the neighborhoods in America.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The E 43rd St / Ave D neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the E 43rd St / Ave D neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 12.7% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.7% of all neighborhoods in America.

 Did you know that the E 43rd St / Ave D neighborhood has more Jamaican and Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 26.2% of this neighborhood's residents have Jamaican ancestry and 14.6% have Haitian ancestry.